c3pm-labs/docs/docs/getting_started/install.md

 ### Linux

 :::caution
-No c++ compiler is being installed alongside c3pm, this is left to user
+No c++ compiler is being installed alongside c3pm, this is left to the user
 :::

 <Tabs